BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 2. Resources: a resource is a file, with its associated metadata, including its type and size

 The following sections contain example code snippets demonstrating how to search for all 'amplicon' data from the Australian Microbiome Framework Initiative.
 The Bioplatforms Australia Data Portal allows up to 50,000 search results to be returned at a time.
 The results returned will contain the *package* and *resource* metadata for each 'amplicon' dataset.

+The list of all data types, and their associated schemas, are in the [ckanext-bpatheme](https://github.com/BioplatformsAustralia/ckanext-bpatheme/tree/master/ckanext/bpatheme) repository on Github.
+Each data type has a JSON schema file in that directory.

 ### Searching: Python